swiftlang/vscode-swift/CONTRIBUTING.md

 ## Development

-To begin development on the VSCode extension for Swift you will need to install [Node.js](https://nodejs.org).
+To begin development on the VS Code extension for Swift you will need to install [Node.js](https://nodejs.org).
 We use [nvm](https://github.com/nvm-sh/nvm) the Node version manager to install Node.js.
 To install or update nvm you should run their install script
 ```
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.7/install.sh | bash
 ```
 More details on nvm installation can be found in the [README](https://github.com/nvm-sh/nvm/blob/master/README.md) from its GitHub repository.

 Once you have installed nvm, clone this repository, and in the project directory run `nvm install`.
-This will install the correct version of node.js for developing the extension.
+This will install the correct version of Node.js for developing the extension.
 Then you should run `npm install` to install all the dependencies the extension requires.

-When you first open the project in VSCode you will be recommended to also install [`ESLint`](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), [`Prettier - Code formatter`](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and [`esbuild Problem Matchers`](https://marketplace.visualstudio.com/items?itemName=connor4312.esbuild-problem-matchers).
+When you first open the project in VS Code you will be recommended to also install [`ESLint`](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), [`Prettier - Code formatter`](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) and [`esbuild Problem Matchers`](https://marketplace.visualstudio.com/items?itemName=connor4312.esbuild-problem-matchers).
 Please do so. `ESLint`, `Prettier - Code formatter` is used to ensure a consistent style and we expect everyone who contributes to follow this style as well. `esbuild Problem Matchers` provides proper error output from building the project.

-To run your version of the Swift extension while in VSCode, press `F5`.
-This will open up another instance of VSCode with it running.
-You can use the original version of VSCode to debug it.
+To run your version of the Swift extension while in VS Code, press `F5`.
+This will open up another instance of VS Code with it running.
+You can use the original version of VS Code to debug it.

 ## Submitting a bug or issue